w3c/wai-aria-practices/content/pattern-grid.md

             Otherwise, a label is specified for the grid element using <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a>.
           </li>
           <li>If the grid has a caption or description, <a href="https://w3c.github.io/aria/#aria-describedby" class="property-reference">aria-describedby</a> is set on the grid element with a value referring to the element containing the description.</li>
-          <li>If the grid provides sort functions, <a href="https://w3c.github.io/aria/#aria-sort" class="property-reference">aria-sort</a> is set to an appropriate value on the header cell element for the sorted column or row as described in the section on <a href="{{ site.baseurl }}/practices/grid-and-table-properties/">grid and table properties</a>. </li>
+          <li>If the grid provides sort functions, <a href="https://w3c.github.io/aria/#aria-sort" class="property-reference">aria-sort</a> is set to an appropriate value on the header cell element for the sorted column or row as described in the section on <a href="/WAI/ARIA/APG/practices/grid-and-table-properties/">grid and table properties</a>. </li>
           <li>
             If the grid supports selection, when a cell or row is selected, the selected element has <a href="https://w3c.github.io/aria/#aria-selected" class="state-reference">aria-selected</a> set <code>true</code>.
             If the grid supports column selection and a column is selected, all cells in the column have <code>aria-selected</code> set to <code>true</code>.